polylang/polylang/readme.txt

 == Changelog ==

+= 2.6.2 (2019-07-16) =

+* Pro: Fix slow admin in case the translations update server can't be reached
+* Pro: Fix value not correctly translated for ACF clone fields in repeater
+* Fix strings translations mixed when registered via the WPML compatibility. #381

 = 2.6.1 (2019-07-03) =

 * Pro: Fix Yoast SEO sitemap for inactive languages when using subdomains or multiple domains